 - Investing cash flow — inflows and outflows that stem from the sale or purchase of capital investments.

 - Financing cash flow — inflows and outflows from borrowing activities or external investors.

 Monthly changes in cash flow also helps identify patterns in order to leverage peaks and overcome the valleys.

 Forecasting cash flow — daily projections

-The daily cash flow projection shows the beginning and ending cash balance for each day — based on current and previous data in the business’ main financial reports.
+The daily cash flow projection software shows the beginning and ending cash balance for each day — based on current and previous data in the business’ main financial reports.

 Daily projections help you get more granular in your cash flow analysis.
 For example, a pattern of negative cash flow days can help pinpoint if a business is giving their vendors more time to pay than their debtors are giving them.